Trusted voices

 -

-Maureen St. Clair is a conflict coach, facilitator and trainer with over 20 years building safe and brave enough spaces for people to authentically grapple and reckon with conflict as a pathway to vision, purpose, action and change.
-Maureen is a board certified psychosynthesis coach, serving as an embodied conflict coach working in the areas of transition, anti-racism, and relationship building.
+Maureen St. Clair is a conflict coach, facilitator and trainer with over 20 years of experience co-creating safe and brave enough spaces for people to authentically grapple and reckon with conflict as a pathway to vision, purpose, action and change.
+Maureen is a board certified psychosynthesis coach, serving as an embodied conflict coach in the areas of life transitions, anti-racism, and relationship building.

-Maureen carries with her a deep rootedness in transformative learning and community practice, believing in the creative force of nonviolent conflict for personal and social change and emphasizing the importance of our lived experience.
-Maureen invites individuals to reflect on and work towards transforming relationships at personal, interpersonal, and systemic levels, with a focus on compassionate communication and transformative conflict analysis skills and tools.
-Her commitment supports inner work for healthy relationships as a means of empowering the outer work of impacting systems and structures.
+Maureen invites individuals to reflect on and work towards transforming relationships at personal, interpersonal, and systemic levels with a focus on compassionate communication, transformative conflict analysis skills and tools and the creative arts.
+Her expertise supports inner work for healthy relationships as a means of empowering the outer work of growing justice through impacting systems and structures.

 Stephanie MacKinnon (she/her)